jishengpeng/WavChat/README.md

 # 🔥What's new

-- 2024.11.14 Release the first version of the WavChat (The full paper about 60 pages will be updated 11.14 on the arxiv)! 🎉
+- 2024.11.14 Release the first version of the WavChat in the github (The full paper will also be updated on the arxiv soon)! 🎉

 ## Introduction